viriyadhika/nem12/README.md

 Input file is expected to follow NEM12 specification.
 Invalid file is not handled and will throw error.

+When there is a duplicate NMI, it will ignore the duplicated record and log a warning and proceed with the rest .
+This is why instead of generating one insert statement with all the values, one insert statement is generated for each DB row.

 ### Security

 1. Generating SQL comes with risk of SQL injection if it's not carefully designed.
 For this case I'm using [PyPika](https://github.com/kayak/pypika).
 However due to the processing load that comes with sanitizing, this library is significantly slower than generating string.
 So, for demo purposes I enable an option to turn off sanitizing.